.

 We used our no-fail bread recipe, and rather than making rolls, we rolled the dough out into rectangles or triangles.

-Add a vegetable.
+Add vegetables.
 We have filled out pockets with peppers, onions, broccoli heads, spinach, and more!

 Layer proteins like cooked chicken breast, hotdog, bacon, even hamburger patties.